Sterling, Kansas

 Sterling is a city in Rice County, Kansas, United States.
 As of the 2020 census, the population of the city was 2,248.
 Sterling is home to Sterling College.

 History

 For millennia, the land now known as Kansas was inhabited by Native Americans.
 In 1803, most of modern Kansas was secured by the United States as part of the Louisiana Purchase.
 In 1854, the Kansas Territory was organized, then in 1861 Kansas became the 34th U.S. state.
 In 1867, Rice County was founded.

-Sterling was originally called Peace, and under the latter name was founded in 1872.
+Sterling was founded in 1872, originally called Peace for Mr. Ninde, a Quaker.
 In 1876, the name was changed to Sterling, by two brothers after their father Sterling Rosan.

 In the 1890s, Jonathan S. Dillon sold groceries at his general store in Sterling.
 Later in 1913, he opened his first J.S.
 Dillon Cash Food Market in Hutchinson.
 Later he expanded into the Dillons grocery supermarket chain.

+In the 1970s, Sterling was considered a national "Broomcorn Capital."